joshuadavidnelson/disable-blog/readme.txt

 * Cleaned up the Reading settings, adding admin notices if front page is not set.
 * Add check for Multisite to avoid network page redirects.
 Closes #17, props to @Mactory.
 * Added Contributing and Code of Conduct documentation.
+* Check that `is_singular` works prior to running redirects to avoid non-object errors in feeds.

 = 0.4.6 =
 * Added check on disable feed functionality to confirm post type prior to disabling feed.